dgtony/dataflow/README.md

     }
 ```

-When all the computations are done and flow network is no longer needed we can destroy it and release runtime
+When all the computations are done and flow-network is no longer needed we can destroy it and release runtime
 resources using callback provided by the library.

 ```go